slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"All truly great thoughts are conceived by walking."
 -- Friedrich Nietzsche*

-> *"I begin with an idea and then it becomes something else."
--- Pablo Picasso*

 > *"Name the greatest of all inventors.
 Accident."
 -- Mark Twain*